petershaw/charsinfile/README.md

 Relates StackOverflow Thread: http://stackoverflow.com/questions/40450190/what-is-the-fastest-char-by-char-reader-in-swift And the "b" example from: http://stackoverflow.com/a/34595661/1187415 (Thanks to @RobNapier)

-# Testing the different Solutions
+# Testing the different solutions

 1. Generate a testfile: